-TRIC Priority Group 5 (Safeguarding and Child Protection) are committed to supporting and empowering our workforce in the highly complex field of multi-agency child protection.
-We are taking a co-production approach, working with First Line Managers and Frontline Practitioners, to improve the culture, ethos and day-to-day practice across Tayside.
+TRIC Priority Group 5 (Safeguarding and Child Protection) are committed to supporting and empowering our workforce in the highly complex field of multi-agency child protection work.
+We are taking a Co-Production approach, working with First-line Managers and Frontline Practitioners, to improve culture, ethos and day-to-day child protection practice across Angus, Dundee and Perth & Kinross.

 Our Priorities for Practice